***The issuer discontinued this card in August 2016. You might want to consider the Barclaycard Arrival Plus® World Elite Mastercard® instead.***

 Don't confuse the 0% APR on balance transfers with 0% APR on purchases like some issuers offer.
 The Arrival™ World MasterCard® has a generous 12 month, 0% APR on balance transfers made in the first 45 days.
 But after that, APRs spike and purchase APRs are fairly high from the get go.
 Check issuer’s terms for the most recent rates.

-Barclay offers an upgraded version of the Arrival™ World MasterCard®; it's appropriately called the Arrival Plus™ World Elite MasterCard®.
+Barclay offers an upgraded version of the Arrival™ World MasterCard®; it's appropriately called the Barclaycard Arrival Plus® World Elite Mastercard®.
 The key difference: if you spend more than $1,000 a month, consider the upgraded, annual fee, version.
-The intro offer is first time you’ll see what an annual fee can earn you: Instead of $1,000 of purchases to earn 20,000 miles, you need to spend $3,000 to earn 40,000 miles.
+The intro offer is the first time you’ll see what an annual fee can earn you: Instead of $1,000 of purchases to earn 20,000 miles, you need to spend $3,000 to earn 40,000 miles in 90 days.
 Barclaycard Arrival™ World MasterCard® boasts no annual fee.
 Its plus-sized counterpart has an $89 annual fee that kicks in the second year.

 Both cards give you that cool redeeming perk: 5% of your miles back once you redeem miles.